DarkEnergyProcessor/livesim2_async/README.md

 * MIDI, specialized MIDI file.

-* LLPractice beatmap, with some bit complex setup.
+* LLPractice beatmap.

+* SIFTrain beatmap, both original one and "extended" one were supported.

 Screenshots
 ===========